kealanparr/developer-forge/docs/_posts/2024-08-03-how-to-hide-elements-in-gds-file.md

 tags:
   - nunjucks
 date: 2024-08-03 # yy-mm-dd
-title: How to hide in GDS
+title: How to hide elements in GDS
 header-title: true
 ---